tajobin/Alchemix-Aztec-Integration/README.md

 It could for example automatically take out a flashloan swap it to the alToken and repay the debt instead of liquidating if that is cheaper.

-The contract could allow for automatically rebalancing pools that aims to stay at a specified collaterlization ratio.
+The contract could allow for automatically rebalancing pools that aims to stay at a specified collateralization ratio.

 The current contracts is a base that can be extended with more functionality.